 Natural Solutions: If you are looking for a safe and effective exercise that will benefit your entire body, the many health benefits of rebounding will amaze you.
-One of the most important benefits of rebounding every day is that of lymphatic drainage.
-Other health benefits of rebounding include: easy on your joints, provides exercise that affects every part of the body, is easy to do with minimal cost.
+One of the most important benefits of rebounding every day is lymphatic drainage.
+Other health benefits of rebounding include easy on your joints, providing exercise that affects every part of the body, and being easy to do with minimal cost.
 Best of all – it’s fun, energizing, and can help tremendously in alleviating stress.
 Speaking of stress…

 Stress, both physical and mental, can rob you of the ability to rest, relax, and get quality sleep as well.
 Stress is a fact of life, but it opens the door to fatigue and other health issues when it is not dealt with proactively.
-Taking care of yourself by making sure you learn to combat stress can go a long way towards eliminating the frequent causes of fatigue in your life.
+Taking care of yourself by learning to combat stress can go a long way towards eliminating the frequent causes of fatigue in your life.

 Natural Solutions: One suggestion for dealing with stress that is very effective for many people is the art of deep breathing.
-This can be done as a planned part of the daily routine or on an as-needed basis as things come up during the day.
+Deep breathing, also called mindful breathing, can be done as a planned part of the daily routine or on an as-needed basis as things come up during the day.
 The best technique is to lie flat on your back, preferably on a hard surface such as the floor.
 Inhale deeply through your nose, and exhale slowly through your mouth.
-It is amazing what even 10 minutes of this can do as far as battling stress and ultimately fatigue.
-If a stressful situation arises unexpectedly, learn to deep breathe for a minute or so without interrupting whatever you are doing.
-Many people swear by this, and it has made a wonderful difference in the quality of their lives.
+It is amazing what even 10 minutes of this can do to battle stress and ultimately fatigue.
+If a stressful situation arises unexpectedly, learn to deep breathe for a minute without interrupting whatever you are doing.
+Many people swear by this, and it has made an incredible difference in the quality of their lives.